bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-5.</b> Six of the seven SVG compositing operations</i></small></small></p>

-Because the feComposite primitive is so useful and something you'll likely lean on if you further explore SVG filters, it's worth describing each preset operator.
-In Figure 8-5, we can think of in as our foreground and in2 as our green-screen background.
+<p>Because the feComposite primitive is so useful and something you'll
+likely lean on if you further explore SVG filters, it's worth describing each preset operator.
+In Figure 8-5, we can think of in as our foreground and in2 as our green-screen background.</p>

 -   over: This is the default operator, where our foreground is simply placed over the background.